antalvdb/olifant/README.md

 print(generated_texts)
 ```

-Also, in this Jupyter Notebook you see how MBLM can be fully
+Alternatively, in this Jupyter Notebook you see how MBLM can be fully
 integrated into Hugging Face:

 ``% jupyter notebook timbl-llm-hf.ipynb``